wevbarker/PSALTer-devel/README.md

 <img src="xAct/PSALTer/Documentation/Logo/FieldKinematics.png" width="1000">

-To compute the spectrum, we plug the lagrangian into the `ParticleSpectrum` function from _PSALTer_:
+To compute the spectrum, we plug the Lagrangian into the `ParticleSpectrum` function from _PSALTer_:
 ```mathematica
 ParticleSpectrum[
     Coupling1*(